 Picture: Lily Chin buries her son on her 62nd birthday.

-Vincent Chin’s legacy lives on.
-The brutal attack that took his life occurred late at night with few people around, but its reverberations spread across the country and have lasted for decades.
+The brutal attack that killed Vincent Chin occurred late at night with few people around, but its reverberations spread across the country and have lasted for decades.
 Asian Americans came together to demand justice and found a common voice and purpose.
 Yet questions remain and justice goes undelivered.

 This scholarship honors the legacy of Chin thanks to the generosity of Joe Grimm, a former newsroom recruiter and staff development editor for the Detroit Free Press.